wajeeh-h/PetCrossing/README.md

 🔗 Download from the official Jackson repository:
 https://github.com/FasterXML/jackson

-## Running the game

-1. Open the folder group64

-2. Type the command "java -jar Executable.jar"

----

 ## ▶️ Running the Game

-Once compiled, opened in an IDE, or the executable is ran:

-- The game will launch automatically.
+1. Open the folder group64 in an IDE or similar editor

+2. Run PetCrossing.java

 ---